 Walk Highlands is an excellent website with details for hiking trails not just on the Isle of Skye but throughout Scotland.
 Visit their website here.

-The only way to get to the Isle of Skye is by car or bus.
+The only way to get to the Isle of Skye is by car, bus, or by tour.
 The closest airports are in Glasgow, Inverness, and Edinburgh.
 Most people rent a car for a self-driving tour of Scotland and the Isle of Skye.

-Isle of Skye Coast, seen from Rubha nam Brathairean
+Isle of Skye Coast, seen from Brothers Point

 Where to Stay on the Isle of Skye

-Portree is the Isle of Skye’s largest town.
-Most people stay here.
-Portree offers a great mix of hotels and B&B establishments.
-Here are some recommended places:
+Portree is the Isle of Skye’s largest town with a great mix of hotels and B&B establishments.
+Here are some recommended places in and around Portree.

 This is very important!!
 Learn from our “mistake.”
 We booked our accommodations at the end of May for a visit to the Isle of Skye at the very end of July.
 Two months before our trip, accommodations on all of the Isle of Skye were 95% booked.
 I emailed every single one of the 100+ B&B’s on the island, as well as hotels and hostels.
-One place was available for our dates, the Quiraing Guest House.
-Even though it was the last place left for our dates, it was still a very nice place to stay.
+We got lucky, with one B&B that still had vacancies.

 So, if you will be traveling to the Isle of Skye during the summer months, book your accommodations at least 3 months in advance.
 Six months would be even better.